kinemic/kinemic-ros2-bridge/README.md

 The Bridge only forwards Events, and is currently not intended to handle requests or establish connections to Kinemic Bands.

-You can use the [Kinemic Remote](https://repo.kinemic.com/#browse/browse:kinemic-remote-releases) to connect to the same Service instance the Bridge communicates with and then use it to connect Bands.
+You can use the [Kinemic Remote](https://kinemic.com/en/kinemic-band/kinemic-remote-2/) to connect to the same Service instance the Bridge communicates with and then use it to connect Bands.

+You can download a release of the Kinemic Remote [here](https://repo.kinemic.com/#browse/browse:kinemic-remote-releases)

 ## Dockerized Setup